xissburg/Ogre_glTF/README.md

 ## Requirements

- - Ogre 2.1 built for source (lattest commit available)
+ - This fork requires Ogre 2.1 built from source from [this fork/branch](https://bitbucket.org/xissburg/ogre/src/v2-1-morph/) which supports morph animations
  - C++14 compliant compiler (any modern-ish version of Visual Studio or GCC will do)